 In order to be considered for a Federal Work Study award, students must complete the FAFSA each year, demonstrate financial need and maintain satisfactory academic progress.
 Click here for Student Employment FAQs.

 Rice Work is an institutional student employment program sponsored by various academic and administrative departments.
 Rice Work does not require a student to demonstrate financial need or to complete the financial aid process.
 Click here for Student Employment FAQs.

-As an F-1 or J-1 student, you have the opportunity to engage in on-campus work or practical training opportunities off-campus.
+As an F-1 or J-1 student, you have the opportunity to engage in on-campus work or practical training opportunities off campus.
 However, you must obtain the appropriate work authorization before starting to work.
 If you work even one day before or after your authorization, you must leave the U.S. or face deportation.
-Please see the web pages of the Office of International Students & Scholars for more information.
+For more information, please see the Office of International Students and Scholars webpage.
 The Office of Financial Aid does not advise students on this topic.
-Please contact the OISS at (713) 348-6095.
+Please contact the OISS at 713-348-6095.